mirage/irmin.org/data/tutorial/05_architecture.md

 ![Second commit](images/second.png)

-The `master` branch references the latest commit.
+The `main` branch references the latest commit.

 As mentioned, Irmin has a few _types_ of stores available: the in-memory store and the Git store that we have seen in section